pagemachine/ats/Documentation/Security/Index.rst

 The command *applications:anonymize* is a script which anonymizes applications (fills them with an asterisk in all person-related fields) and deletes all relations and files associated to them.

-**By default applications in closed status (>=100) which are older than 90 days (not pooled) or older than 1 year (in pool) are subject to anonymization.** They must be triggered f.ex. via scheduler, see below.
+**By default applications in closed status (>=100) which were created 90 days ago (not pooled) or 1 year ago (in pool) are subject to anonymization.**
+They must be triggered f.ex. via scheduler, see below.

+Application age is determined via creationDate, meaning: The moment the applicant started his/her application and finished the first page.

 Creating the default scheduler tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^